 It's the lower cost of living and high competition among dentists which help keep Cancun dental prices so low.
 In the following table you can see approximate costs for dental implants in Cancun and other procedures.

 Other dental tourism hubs exist in Europe and Southeast Asia but for most North Americans, Mexico is the closest location for cheap dentistry.
-Those living near the border might travel to Los Algodones or Tijuana, but for those on the east coast it's quickest to catch a flight to Cancun.
+Those living near the border might travel to Los Algodones or Tijuana, but for those on the east coast looking for dental destinations, Cancun is the quickest flight to catch.

 With these flight times to Cancun, Mexico you can see how convenient it is to take the trip to save on dental work: